DCEtech/DCEtechWeb/content/My Final Degree Project.md

 User Registration with Password Hashing
 <span>

-Her´s the function to create a user with a hased password:
+Her´s the function to create a user with a hashed password:

 <br>